New app to support the reporting of hate crime across the Thames Valley

 “I am pleased that I have been able to support the Hate Crime Network in developing this app and I hope it will help those who may feel uncomfortable speaking to someone directly, to come forward to report and get support.”

 Speaking about the app Hannah O’Neil, Director of the Hate Crime Network said ‘Reporting hate crime can be quite daunting so we want to make reporting as easy and accessible as possible.
 Once people have reported we will support them where appropriate and work with them to ensure they feel confident and safe.’

-The app ‘TVHCNetwork’ is available to download to Apple, HTML and Android phones.
+The app ‘TVHCNetwork’ is available to download to Apple phones and HTML.

 Please contact email@example.com for more information or to